These are my complete notes for the various topic Introductions in Symmetric Cryptography.

 I.III Cryptanalysis Basics.

 In order for a cryptosystem to be considered secure, it must be resistant against every single type of attack.
 An attacker always looks for the weakest link in the cryptosystem.
-Thus, in addition to strong algorithms, safeguards against social engineering and implementation attacks must be instituted.
+Thus, in addition to strong algorithms, safeguards against social engineering and implementation attacks (see definitions below) must be instituted.

-# Implementation Attacks: Extraction of the key through 'side-channel analysis'.
-By observing the behavior of the implementation of the cryptosystem in an IC or software, it is possible to deduce important relation relating to the key.
+Extraction of the key through 'side-channel analysis'.
+By observing the behavior of the implementation of the cryptosystem in an IC or software, it is possible to deduce important information relating to the key.

-For example: By looking at the electrical power consumption or electromagnetic radiation of a CPU running a cryptographic algorithm, a signal processing technique can be used to recover the key.
-The run time behavior can also indicate information regarding the key, which is why many cryptographers ensure constant run times in embedded cryptosystems.
+For example: By looking at the electrical power consumption or electromagnetic radiation of a CPU running a cryptographic algorithm, a signal processing technique can be used to recover the key (see E.E. [[[[[).
+The runtime behavior can also indicate information regarding the key, which is why many cryptographers ensure constant runtimes in embedded cryptosystems.

 These attacks are most relevant when the attacker has physical access to a piece of hardware running the cryptosystem, such as a credit card.

-# Attack Vectors: The many possible ways to attack a cryptosystem.
+# Attack Vectors: The many possible ways to attack a cryptosystem; the types of cryptanalysis that can be used, including (but not limited to) those shown in Fig. 2.

 Mathematical Definition: